Dr. Finlay's Casebook: Music

 The programme's famous theme tune was Trevor Duncan's march from A Little Suite.
 The other two movements from the Suite were often used as background music.
-The characters from the series are featured in a song entitled Dr. Finlay by Andy Stewart, which was a minor Top 50 hit in 1965.
+The characters from the series are featured in a song entitled Dr Finlay by Andy Stewart, which was a minor Top 50 hit in 1965.

 DVD and archive status

-Simply Media TV released the first series of Dr Finlay's Casebook in March 2013, and the second series was released in April 2014.
+Simply Media TV released the first series of Dr Finlay's Casebook in March 2013 and the second series was released in April 2014.
 Only 10 episodes survive of the second series.
-The surviving episodes of series 3 and 4 were issued in 2015 and the remaining episodes series 5, 6 & 7 were released in January 2016.
+The surviving episodes of series 3 and 4 were issued in 2015 and the remaining episodes of series 5, 6 & 7 were released in January 2016.
 The nine surviving episodes from series 8 were released in April 2016.
-Of a complete run of 191 episodes, 122 are believed to no longer exist.
+Of the complete run of 191 episodes, 69 episodes survive and are on the DVDs, but 122 are believed to no longer exist.